jakk-er/ScrapEZ/readme.md

 Here are some example usage scenarios:

-* To scrape subdomain links and pages links from `https://example.com`, enter: https://example.com 1,2 `or` example.com 1,2
+* To scrape subdomain & related links and pages links from `https://example.com`, enter: https://example.com 1,2 `or` example.com 1,2

 * To scrape robots.txt and embedded links from `https://www.example.net`, enter: https://www.example.net 3,4 `or` www.example.net 3,4